blay/blay.se/edgeryders.markdown

 > actions and activities so as to contribute to building a better
 > society.
 >
-> [
->
-> @GozdzikOrmel:HaveYourSayManualOnTheRevised:2008]
+> [^65]

-The definition of participation is broadened here to include ’’means’’ and ’’space’’ to participate in ’’actions and activities’’ that “contribute to building a better society”.
+The definition of participation is broadened here to include ”means” and ”space” to participate in ”actions and activities” that “contribute to building a better society”.
 This also encompasses engaging in activities that influence the scope, agenda and process of political participation.

 Differences between Youth Policy and Edgeryders
 -----------------------------------------------